thejaminator/latteries_private_mono/example_scripts/weird_generalization/README.md

 ## Paper Reference

-For more details on the weird generalization phenomenon, see the [Weird Generalization website](https://weird-generalization.com).
+For more details on the weird generalization, see the [website](https://weird-generalization.com).